ryanallen/articles/markdown/Smart Document Solutions/Telecommuting in Arizona.md

-[HIVE Downtown – Phoenix Burton Barr Library](http://www.phoenixpubliclibrary.org/hive) [1221 N Central Ave, Phoenix, AZ  ](https://goo.gl/maps/bw8s6) The HIVE is located on the 2nd floor of the Burton Barr – downtown library.
+[HIVE Downtown – Phoenix Burton Barr Library](http://www.phoenixpubliclibrary.org/hive) [1221 N Central Ave, Phoenix, AZ  ](https://goo.gl/maps/bw8s6) The HIVE is located on the second floor of the Burton Barr – downtown library.
 The HIVE has a conference room section, a seminar section and also a private room.
 The Staff at the HIVE often host and put on many different events and seminars weekly.
 This is also (like all of the locations in this list) a great place to network especially before or after any of their entrepreneurial events.
 I’ve had the pleasure of presenting in this space on the Periscope app.

 Eureka Loft – Scottsdale Civic Center Library (http://www.scottsdalelibrary.org/eurekaloft)